 - Find a dentist that is suitable for you.
 Go for a medical professional that can console you by simply initiating a comforting conversation.
 This will base on your personal preference, for example, you find older dentists to be more sympathetic compared to the younger ones.

 - Think of happy thoughts.
 The best way for you to overcome your fear is if you keep positive thoughts in your head.
-Know that you are well taken care of and that your dentist will not cause you any intentional harm.
+Know that you are well taken care of and that your Lyndarum Family Dentist in Epping will not cause you any intentional harm.

 Managing Dental Anxiety